Tes3103/sweet-cake-for-all1/README.md

   * As a user:

     * I would like to know how to feed the daily sales data
-    * I would like to know if my datas are valid
+    * I would like to know if my data is valid
     * I would like to know when my input are correctly processed
     * I would like to have a conformation message if the process went well